ponylang/library-scaffolding-generator/README.md

 Scaffolding generator for starting Pony libraries.

+## Status

+The Library Scaffolding Generator is a new project.
+As such, it might have some bugs.
+It definitely makes some assumptions re: the environment is is used in:

+- You are using a GNU Linux environment
+- `sed` is available in your environment
+- `bash` is available in your environment

+This scaffolding generator:

+- Might not work on MacOS
+- Will not work on Windows

 ## Usage

 Edit the values in `config.bash` to match your particular library then run the scaffolding generator.